arista-netdevops-community/atd-cicd/README.md

 ansible-playbook playbooks/atd-host-provision.yml
 ```

-Once these tasks complete in CVP, you can connect to either `s1-host1` or `s2-host1` and test reachability.
+Once these tasks are complete in CVP, you can connect to either `s1-host1` or `s2-host1` and test reachability.

 ```text
 s1-host1# ping vrf BLUE 10.10.10.2